 Synapse estimates the economic impacts of energy efficiency investments from spending on: investments in efficient equipment, the labor required for installing the measures, the administration of efficiency programs, and the re-spending of energy savings by participants in the local economy.
-Synapse can develop program-specific spending patterns and model these impacts using the IMPLAN or REMI models.
+Synapse develops program-specific spending patterns and models these impacts using the IMPLAN or REMI models.

 Demand Response and System Planning

 Synapse helps to shape state policies and market rules for demand response (DR), provides guidance on properly evaluating DR cost-effectiveness, reviews DR potential studies, analyzes the ability of DR to reduce costs in wholesale markets, and models the impact of DR on air emissions.
 Synapse has made presentations to the FERC and European regulators on issues such as DR compensation, the ability of fast-responding DR to integrate renewables, and experience with integrating DR into wholesale markets.